 The Belden Board has ten members and four standing committees: Audit, Compensation, Finance, and Nominating and Corporate Governance.
-The Board had six meetings during 2017; two of which were telephonic.
-All directors attended 75% or more of the Board meetings and the Board committee meetings on which they served.
+The Board had six meetings during 2018; two of which were telephonic.
+All directors attended 75% or more of the Board meetings and the Board committee meetings, taken together, on which they served.
+John Monter will not stand for reappointment to the Board and will retire from the Board in May 2019.
+The Board and the Company thank Mr. Monter for his distinguished service to Belden over the last nineteen years.

-Name of Director Audit Compensation Finance Nominating and Corporate Governance
+Name of Director Audit Componention Finance Nominating and Corporate Governance

+Name of Director Audit Compensation Finance Governance

-David Aldrich Chair
+David J. Aldrich (1) Chair

 Lance C. Balk Member Chair

-Steven W. Berglund Member
+Steven W. Berglund (2) Member

-Diane D. Brink (1) Member
+Diane D. Brink Member

 Judy L. Brown Member Member

-Bryan C. Cressey (2) Member Member
+Bryan C. Cressey (3) Member Chair

-Jonathan Klein Member
+Jonathan C. Klein (4) Member Member

-George Minnich Chair
+George E. Minnich Chair

-John M. Monter Member Chair
+John M. Monter (5) Member Member

-John Stroup (3)
+John S. Stroup (6)

-Meetings held in 2017 12 4 4 4
+Meetings held in 2018 16 4 5 4